CollectionBuilder/cb-docs/docs/advanced/analytics.md

 Using a single id for all your organization's sites is usually the preferred method to keep your data unified.

 Once your property is set up, click the cog icon in the lower left nav menu to go to the "Admin" panel.
-Under "Property Settings" > "Tracking info", click "Tracking Code".
+Under "Data Streams" > "Web", click on the stream.
-Your "Tracking ID" will be displayed.
+Your "Measurement ID" will be displayed.
-Copy the id (which will look something like `UA-76328753-1`).
+Copy the id (which will look something like `G-1X23X1XXXX`).
 You do **not** need to copy the tracking code snippet.

 In your CollectionBuilder project's "_config.yml", paste the id after the `google-analytics-id` key.